We may earn a fee if you buy via links in this post (at no extra cost to you). Learn More

 - Cough and cold medications.

 Instead of buying all of these supplies individually, you can pick up a complete First Aid/Medical Kit that includes most of these items.
-I really love this one on Amazon that’s marketing for college students but would work perfectly for a new home too.
+I love this one on Amazon that the maker designed for college students but would work great for a new home too.

 Cleaning, everyone’s favorite thing to do, right?